Home Compare AVGO vs TXN

 Broadcom vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Texas Instruments holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Broadcom still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+Texas Instruments holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Broadcom still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON